algorithm-archivists/algorithm-archive/chapters/algorithms/gaussian_elimination/gaussian_elimination.md

 The first two are probably the ones we are interested in, at the very least they have the right dimensions to solve a system of equations.
 The last two systems are either under- or over-constrained; however, if you translate the last row of second matrix into a system, you get $$0=1$$, which is a contradiction.
 This is due to the fact that the matrix is singular, and there are no solutions to this particular system.
-Nevertheless, all of these matrices are in Row Echelon Form.
+Nevertheless, all of these matrices are in row echelon form.

-Now, it seems obvious to point out that if we ignore the last column, Row Echelon Form is an upper triangular matrix.
+Now, it seems obvious to point out that if we ignore the last column, row echelon form is an upper triangular matrix.
 This might not be important now, but it will play an important role in future discussions, so keep it buzzing in the back of your brain.

 Now, row echelon form is nice, but wouldn't it be even better if our system of equations looked simply like this